top of page

 Why It Matters

-The number of rough sleepers in Ballarat is currently at least 35 and expected to rise as more accurate data emerges.
-The BZP aims to ensure everyone has access to secure housing and the opportunity to thrive within their community.
+The number of rough sleepers in central Ballarat has increased to over 40, and this is expected to rise as more accurate data emerges as the team locates people.
+Ballarat Zero's aim is to ensure everyone has access to secure housing and the opportunity to thrive in their community.

 Fundraising

-We are developing a donation page, and in the meantime, if you would like to donate funds, you can do so by clicking the button below to sponsor one of our Ballarat Zero team runners who are participating in the Ballarat Marathon events, either the 5 km, 10 km or half marathon, on Saturday April 26, or join our team and come for a run!
-All sponsorships and donations over $2 are tax deductible.
+Ballarat Zero was one of the programs that benefited from the funds raised at the inaugural CHHA Ballarat Sleepout on June 13, 2025.
+We are developing a donation page, and in the meantime, if you would like to donate funds, you can do so by clicking the button below to sponsor one of our Ballarat Zero team runners who participated in the Ballarat Marathon 10 km in April.

 Launch photo 23April24.jpg